BEEF LIVER BALLS

 KANGAROO MEAT BALLS

 KANGAROO JERKY LONG

 MINI DOG BISCUITS

-The best dog Ear medications in Australia and why.
+Surolan ear drops are the best dog Ear medications in Australia.

 We describe below what ear medications are available for your dog on prescription and off, and what the total options for you and your dog are.

 The reason that prescriptions are believed to be necessary for these medications is that they are potent AND vet inspection is necessary for them to visually see that there are not other physical ear issues like lesions or ear drum tears.
 They might also see the specific form of the bacteria is so that the right medication can be used rather than trying to control with a general 'broad spectrum' anti bacterial.